Monwar Hossain Nannu: Early years

 In the early sixties while still at school, Nannu practiced at the EPG Press field, and ex-Pakistan national team player Rashid Chunna who coached EPG Press (now BG Press) let Nannu train with the EPG Press football team, when there were not enough players present.
 In 1965, Nannu got an opportunity to play for the second string team of Azad Sporting Club in the Third Division.
 Nannu went on to mature by playing in the Second Division with Tejgaon Friends Union in 1966 and Dilkusha SC in 1967.

 Nannu made his First Division debut for EPG Press in 1968, playing as a left-back against Dhaka Wanderers.
 In 1969, he moved to Wari Dhaka.
-He then played for Mohammedan Sporting Club as a denfensive-midfielder after the 1971 Liberation War.
+He then played for Mohammedan Sporting Club as a defensive-midfielder after the 1971 Liberation War.
 Nannu marshalled the Mohammedan team alongside his brother, Shamsul Alam Manju.
 However, he was unable to win the league title during his three-year stay at the club.

 Prominence

 In 1974, he joined Abahani Krira Chakra.
 It was Sheikh Kamal who persuaded him to join Abahani, after Nannu had a row with his brother Manju at Mohammedan.
-The same year, Nannu, playing as an attacking midfielder, won his innaugural First Division title under Irish coach William Bill Hart's possession based football.
+The same year, Nannu, playing as an attacking midfielder, won his inaugural First Division title under Irish coach William Bill Hart's possession based football.
 Nannu played a big role in rebuilding Abahani after the dark episode of 1975, the Assassination of Sheikh Mujibur Rahman, which also claimed the life of one of the club's founder, Sheikh Kamal.
 After breaking his leg, Nannu stayed out of the game for two years, returning to football in 1977 and transitioning into a central-defender.
 He remained at Abahani until 1980, where he won the league title in 1977 and captained the club in 1978.

 He is the finest midfielder of Bangladesh.
 His precision pass could find the gap through three players.
 He had the ability to attack from defence.
 He was a master tactician.